 A total of 17 laboratories participated in an interlaboratory study that included three blind exercises designed as mock case scenarios.
 Eleven labs provided RI measurements, seven labs provided µXRF measurements, and five labs provided LIBS measurements.
 The participants were instructed to analyze and compare glass specimens and submit a report on their findings as they would in an actual case.
 The rate of false exclusions and false inclusions when comparing the glass specimens using RI or elemental composition (µXRF and LIBS) was determined.
 Additionally, the reporting language and the use of databases to assign a significance to the evidence was evaluated to determine the current state of evidence interpretation within the forensic community.

 With the exception of µXRF in exercise 2, no false exclusions were observed for either of the three techniques in each of the three exercises.
 All false exclusions in exercise 2 were reported by a single µXRF participant.
 It is possible that these false exclusions were in part due to low RSDs and that a minimum RSD, similar to what is used for the LA-ICP-MS match criterion, may be warranted for µXRF comparisons.
-However, considering the fact that all other µXRF participants reported correct associations, it is possible that the one lab that reported false exclusions did not follow the proper protocol as recommended in ASTM E2926.
+However, considering the fact that all other µXRF participants reported correct associations, it is possible that the differences in instrumental configuration or relative location of the sample during measurement produced these differing results.

 No false inclusions were observed for either of the three techniques in exercises 2 and 3.
 However, a relatively high false exclusion rate was observed for the first exercise: 34.1 %, 8.3 %, and 16.7 % for RI, µXRF, and LIBS, respectively.
 In the case of µXRF and LIBS, all false inclusions were comparisons between vehicles with the same make, model, and year of manufacture.
 Most of the RI false inclusions were comparisons between vehicles with a different make and year of manufacture; these pairs were readily distinguishable with µXRF, LIBS, and LA-ICP-MS. On the other hand, most labs were able to find reproducible differences in the RI for pairs that originated from similar vehicles; these pairs were not distinguishable using LA-ICP-MS or LIBS but were distinguishable using µXRF on the basis of the Ca/Fe ratio.
 To investigate the complementarity of RI and elemental composition, a set of 31 glass samples, selected based on their similarity in elemental composition, were analyzed using RI, LA-ICP-MS, and µXRF.
 RI was able to distinguish 3 pairs that were indistinguishable with both LA-ICP-MS and µXRF.
 Thus, glass samples found to be indistinguishable by elemental composition using a sensitive elemental analysis technique (LA-ICP-MS, µXRF, LIBS) may benefit from additional discrimination potential from RI measurements.
 Therefore, RI analysis remains a viable technique in a comparative analytical scheme that includes elemental analysis.